UWNETLAB/metaknowledge/documentation/metaknowledgeFull.md

 <a name="RecordCollection.__init__"></a><small></small>**[<ins>RecordCollection.__init__</ins>](#RecordCollection.__init__)**(_inCollection=None, name='', extension='', cached=False, quietStart=False_):

-A container for a large number of indivual WOS records.
+A container for a large number of indivual records.

 `RecordCollection` provides ways of creating [`Records`](#Record) from an isi file, string, list of records or directory containing isi files.